HUMSI — Human Security Initiative

 Heber Sánchez died while in ICE custody at Robert A. Deyton Detention Facility in Clayton County, Georgia.
 The cause of death is unclear and an autopsy is being performed by the Clayton County Medical Examiner's Office.
 The Mexican Consulate has requested clarification on the circumstances and is coordinating to return Sánchez's body to Mexico.
 He is survived by a wife and two children.

-California protester permanently blinded by federal agent's less-lethal round
+Protester permanently blinded by federal agent's less-lethal round at Santa Ana ICE rally

 Jan 15, 2026Santa Ana, CA